qurator-spk/sbb_binarization/README.md

 ## Introduction

-This tool performs document image binarization (i.e. transform colour/grayscale to black-and-white pixels) for OCR using multiple trained models.

-The method used is based on _Calvo-Zaragoza/Gallego, 2018.
-[A selectional auto-encoder approach for document image binarization](https://arxiv.org/abs/1706.10241)_.
+This tool performs document image binarization using trained models.
+The method is based on [Calvo-Zaragoza and Gallego, 2018](https://arxiv.org/abs/1706.10241).

 ## Installation